alosdiallo/Whiskey-Tracker/README.txt

 ***CSS***
-Table design learned from http://www.smashingmagazine.com/ "Top 10 CSS Table Designs" Here is the link to the tutorial:http://www.smashingmagazine.com/2008/08/13/top-10-css-table-designs/
+Table design learned from http://www.smashingmagazine.com/ "Top 10 CSS Table Designs" Here is the link to the tutorial:http://www.smashingmagazine.com/2008/08/13/top-10-css-table-designs/ For the Header I use Google WebFonts and Google Web Font Effects.

 I received help with the rating section of the app here is the stackoverflow question that keeps track of what I tried and did: http://stackoverflow.com/questions/30146014/css-control-for-multiple-divs-with-different-results